Changing Lives: Interested in Volunteering?

 When you volunteer for Samaritans, you touch another person’s life when it really matters, and it changes you too.

-Come to our next information evening on Tuesday 30th May 2017 from 7pm to 8pm - or our next morning on Saturday 24th June 2017 from 10am until 11am, to find out more.
+Come to our next information session on Wednesday 28th March from 7pm to 8pm to find out more.
 It's at the Samaritans Centre at 13 Upper High Street, Winchester, Hampshire, SO23 8UT.

 More details from email@example.com